 - HI2100: Ireland in a Global Context, 1922-2002 (lectures; second year).

 - HI2101: Irish identity, 1968-1998 (seminars; second year).

 Contribution to team-taught modules:

-- HI503: Historical Debates and Controversies (seminars; MA in History)
+- HI503: Historical Debates and Controversies (module co-ordinator; MA in History).

 |Name||Description of Collaboration|